 Regular on-campus testing will resume in winter 2021 on a weekly basis.

 Residence Hall Students: Those moving in to residence halls will be tested upon their arrival, and again five days later.

 Weekly Testing: Anyone coming to campus will be asked to participate in weekly testing, which will be available to all students (on campus and off) as well as essential faculty and staff, three days a week.
 More details on winter 2021 testing protocols will be shared soon.

 Students who should expect to be tested include:

 - On-campus residents.
 The small number of students who have been approved to live on campus have been tested for COVID-19 immediately prior to the start of the fall quarter and at least once after quarter commenced.

 - Students coming to campus for classes or any other purpose.
 Students who plan to be on campus for any purpose—utilizing study areas in the Benson Memorial Center or Learning Commons; taking in-person labs or performance classes; or ROTC—have been required to be tested for COVID-19 immediately prior to the start of the quarter after quarantining for five days.

 - Students Living Off Campus.
-While we have strongly urged students to stay home for fall 2020, we know there are students who live near campus in off-campus housing or hotels.
-Students who live in the neighborhoods adjacent to the campus have the opportunity to be tested just prior to the start of the quarter and thereafter if they are experiencing COVID-19 related symptoms, have had a close contact exposure, or were identified by the Contact Tracing Team.
+Students who live in the neighborhoods adjacent to the campus will have the opportunity to be tested just prior to the start of the quarter and thereafter in winter 2021.

 - Any student experiencing symptoms of COVID-19.
 In the event a student has symptoms and suspects COVID-19 infection, they can contact Cowell Health Center to arrange for a health practitioner to conduct a test.